wanyuenmei/quilt/docs/Vagrant.md

 # Vagrant
+NOTE: The Vagrant backend is not yet finished.
+Please use a different provider.

 The Vagrant backend allows Quilt to operate local virtual machines in a Quilt cluster, just as if they were running in a cloud provider.
 This can be quite